 Arrival & DismissalEach morning, students are permitted to enter the building as early as 7:51am.
 All students must first go to the cafetorium.
 Sixth graders may eat breakfast and then report to their hallway until 8:19am.
 Seventh graders may eat breakfast and report to the 7th grade hall until 8:19.
 Eighth graders may eat breakfast, then report to eighth grade hall until 8:19.
 All student are dismissed from 8th period at 3:30pm.
 Students who ride buses proceed to the covered bus area on the east side of the building.
 Students waiting for parent pickup do so on the west side of the building.
 Students waiting for parents should not be out by the road.

 Because tardiness disrupts the classroom and negatively affects the learning environment, students should arrive punctually to each of their classes.
 Students are allowed an adequate passing period to travel from one class to the next.

 Examples of unexcused tardies include, but are not limited to the following:

-1. car trouble
+- car trouble

-2. missed bus
+- missed bus

-3. personal business
+- personal business

-4. non-medical appointments
+- non-medical appointments

-5. court appearances
+- court appearances

-7. illness other than immediate family
+- illness other than immediate family

 In order to maintain an orderly environment conducive to the attainment of the educational mission and purpose of the District, all students shall be required to meet the expectations of the dress and grooming code.
 Dress and apparel that unduly attract the attention of other students often precipitate comments and/or other reactions that are disruptive.
 Safety, general health, and hygiene are factors

 that are also considered in the establishment of this dress/grooming code.

-2. Appropriate footwear must be worn.
+- Appropriate footwear must be worn.

-7. Pants must be worn at a natural waistline.
+- Pants must be worn at a natural waistline.
 Hats, caps, forehead bands, bandannas, sunglasses, or other head coverings and distracting accessories will not be worn in the school building.

-8. SPECIAL EXCEPTION – This code is not to be construed so as to apply to those pupils in certain elective subjects such as band, organized sports, or to students in voluntary student organizations which are called upon from time to time to represent their school in public events.
+- SPECIAL EXCEPTION – This code is not to be construed so as to apply to those pupils in certain elective subjects such as band, organized sports, or to students in voluntary student organizations which are called upon from time to time to represent their school at public events.
 Teachers and sponsors of these subjects and organizations will continue to require those standards of dress and appearance that they deem appropriate and which have served in the past to mark those school representatives with honor and distinction.

 At Prairie Vista MS, the following applies:

 In regards to holes/frays, any hole or fraying (whether it is all the way through or not) above the fingertips (when arms are hanging in a natural position)will be a dress code violation.
 Any hole beneath the fingertips must be smaller than the wearer's fist.
-The only exception will be for patches which are sewn OVER the fray/hole; duct tape, ribbons, or other methods will not be accepted.
+The only exception will be for patches that are sewn OVER the fray/hole; duct tape, ribbons, or other methods will not be accepted.

 Additionally, as safety concerns present themselves, adjustments to our dress code may be established.
-These changes will be taught to the student body, published to parents prior to being enforced.All students must wear a Prairie Vista Student ID visibly around the neck on a school approved lanyard.
+These changes will be taught to the student body, and published to parents prior to being enforced.All students must wear a Prairie Vista Student ID visibly around the neck on a school-approved lanyard.
 The first ID and lanyard are free of charge.
 Students without ID must follow campus procedures for obtaining another ID.

-Lunch Policy1) Beginning Tuesday, September 1, 2009 students will no longer be permitted to use the snack line without having a readable, unmarked bar code ID.
-Students without ID will be able to go to the back of the main serving line for their lunch selections.2) Students are required to have their IDs present while in the lunch lines.
+Lunch PolicyStudents are not permitted to use the snack line without having a readable, unmarked barcode ID.
+Students without ID will be able to go to the back of the main serving line for their lunch selections.Students are required to have their IDs present while in the lunch lines.
 This procedure is to ensure the security of lunch accounts and to prevent students from accessing another students' accounts.
 To expedite the serving of lunches, students without ID will go to the end of the main lunch line.
-IDs may be purchased in the library for $4.00.3) All IDs have been made and distributed.
-If your student just enrolled and needs an ID, he/she must see the librarian before or after school.
+IDs may be purchased in the library for $4.00.All IDs have been made and distributed.
+If your student has just enrolled and needs an ID, he/she must see the librarian before or after school.

 Excellent instruction drives classroom management.
 Teachers should take the time to model what expectations they have for their students while under their instruction.
-The frontloading of classroom rules is imperative for students to understand what is expected.
+The front loading of classroom rules is imperative for students to understand what is expected.

-When students make poor decisions and impede the learning environment teachers are expected to use some of the following management techniques.
+When students make poor decisions and impede the learning environment, teachers are expected to use some of the following management techniques:

-Name on the board
+- Name on the board

-Change of Seat
+- Change of Seat

-Phone call home
+- Phone call home

-Student sign a discipline bookIsolation in the class – followed by a mini conference
+- Isolation in the class – followed by a mini-conference

-When these intermediary steps fail to work a referral should be generated and sent with the student to the office.
+When these intermediary steps fail to work, a referral should be generated and sent with the student to the office.
 After a referral is written, a mandatory phone call home or communication must be initiated with the parent of the student from the assigning teacher.
 Assistant Principals are charged with contacting parents after a consequence has been issued.

 Once a student has been sent to the office, the APs

 will assign a consequence for the behavior.
-Options for the APs are Lunch Detention, SAC by the period or by the day, parent conference before returning to class, detention by arrangement with the parent, and lastly home suspension or ADC.
+Options for the APs are Lunch Detention, SAC by the period or by the day, parent conference before returning to class, detention by arrangement with the parent, and lastly, home suspension or ADC.
 The district student code of conduct will be followed for disciplinary actions.